qaware/cloud-native-explab/applications/README.md

 There are several principles a good cloud-native application must and should adhere to.

 _TODO:_ Implement some of the 12-factor app principles within the given application.
 Think about external configuration via ENV variables.
-Circuit breakers.
-Metrics.
-Logs. et.al
+Use a circuit breaker for the REST call to the external weather API.
+Provide useful technical and business metrics.
+Use structured logging.

 ### Containerization

 In this stage, the microservice and all required resources need to be containerized, so that the runtime environment is the same overall stages of the software.

-_TODO:_ Implement a Dockerfile to build and containerized the given application.
+_TODO:_ Implement a Dockerfile to build and containerize the given application.

 ### Deployment (using Kustomize)